Paul Kenyon: Career

+Books

 Kenyon's first book, "I am Justice; a journey out of Africa" was published in 2009.
 The BBC's Fergal Keane described it as "a beautiful book which carries the agony and hope of Africa in every page."
 Kenyon was also a contributing author to the 2011 book "Investigative Journalism; Dead or Alive."

 His second major work, "Dictatorland: The Men Who Stole Africa", was published in 2018, and was a Financial Times Book of the Year.

 His third book, "Children of the Night: the Strange and Epic Story of Modern Romania", was published in 2021.
-It weaves the story of his wife’s family in Romania into the country’s broader history.
+It weaves the story of his wife's family in Romania into the country's broader history.
 Writing in The Critic, Jessica Douglas-Home described it as "an extraordinary book and in some ways a brilliant one."